tetcore/substrate-beginner-workshop/2/final.md

 use rstd::vec::Vec;
 use system::ensure_signed;

-/// The module's configuration trait. pub trait Trait: system::Trait {
+/// The pallet's configuration trait. pub trait Trait: system::Trait {
     /// The overarching event type.
     type Event: From<Event<Self>> + Into<<Self as system::Trait>::Event>;
 }

-// This module's events.
+// This pallet's events.
 decl_event! {
     pub enum Event<T> where AccountId = <T as system::Trait>::AccountId {
         /// Event emitted when a proof has been claimed.